Wayne Federman: Podcasting

 From March 2015 until December 2017, Federman co-hosted the podcast Human Conversation with comedian Erin McGathy.
-The two discussed various, oft-delightful, and meandering topics, without the aid of technology.
-Human Conversation was suspended when Erin McGathy moved to Ireland.
+McCarthy and Federman discussed various, oft-delightful, and meandering topics without the aid of technology.
+Human Conversation was suspended when McGathy moved to Ireland.

 Federman launched a new podcast in September 2018 entitled, The History of Standup.
-Along with co-host Andrew Steven, the two chronicle the history of stand-up comedy from Vaudeville to Netflix.
-In 2019 they completed a second season that focused on "venues, scenes, and events."
-Some guests that have appeared on The History of Standup include Margaret Cho, Mike Birbiglia, Tig Notaro, Lily Tomlin, Demetri Martin, Shecky Greene, Judd Apatow, Pete Holmes, Jimmy Pardo, journalist Julie Seabaugh, and comedy historian Kliph Nesteroff.
+Along with co-host Andrew Steven, the two chronicle the history of stand-up comedy from vaudeville to Netflix.
+In 2019 they completed a second season which focused on "venues, scenes, and events."
+Some guests who have appeared on The History of Standup include Margaret Cho, Mike Birbiglia, Tig Notaro, Lily Tomlin, Demetri Martin, Shecky Greene, Judd Apatow, Pete Holmes, Jimmy Pardo, journalist Julie Seabaugh, and comedy historian Kliph Nesteroff.

-Producing
+Producer

 In 2018, Federman co-produced the Emmy-winning HBO documentary, The Zen Diaries of Garry Shandling.
-He also produced an award-winning web series with Don Rickles entitled, Dinner With Don, as well as Judd Apatow's 2017 Netflix stand-up special, The Return.
+He produced an award-winning web series with Don Rickles entitled, Dinner With Don, as well as Apatow's 2017 Netflix stand-up special, The Return.
 In 2022, Federman produced the two-part HBO documentary George Carlin's American Dream.